spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/amazon-quicksight-third-party-integration/install-amazon-quicksight.md

+---
+title: Install Amazon Quicksight
+description: Learn how to integrate the Amazon Quicksight module into your project
+last_updated: Nov 21, 2024
+template: feature-integration-guide-template
+---

-This document describes how to install the Amazon Quicksight module.
+This document describes how to install Amazon Quicksight.

 ## Install feature core

-Follow the steps below to install the Amazon Quicksight module core.
+Follow the steps below to install the Amazon Quicksight core.

 ### Prerequisites

 Install the required features:

 | NAME                     | VERSION          | INSTALLATION GUIDE                                                                                                                                                              |